BDC Hamburger Icon

 What is a business credit card?

-Business credit cards give you access to a revolving line of credit that you can use to make purchases.
+A business credit card is much like a personal credit card: You use it to make purchases on credit and then pay for those purchases when you receive your credit card bill.
+Qualifying for a business credit card gives you access to a revolving line of credit that you can use for business expenses.
 In exchange, you pay interest and fees on your balance, known as the annual percentage rate or APR.
 The APR is the annual total cost of borrowing and comes in these varieties:

-• An introductory APR is the promotional interest rate you pay for a set amount of time.
+• An introductory APR is the promotional interest rate you pay for a set amount of time, such as the first year of your account.

 • The purchase APR is the interest rate you pay on all purchases.